 The Ten Commandments Song teaches about the Catholic Ten Commandments.
 There are other songs that teach about the Works of Mercy, the Catholic sacraments and even the Apostles' Creed prayer.

 If you use a downloadable Catholic coloring book you'll be able to make copies for as many children as you have who want to color.
-When one of the children has botched a picture for a really special project, you can simply print another copy.
+When one of your children has botched a picture for a really special project, you can simply print another copy to replace the first.